Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 Enter IP Address/Posts into Web Browser
 ![alt text](../images/image-57.png)

+# How to create a VM Image in Azure (Database And App)

+1. **Prepare and Configure the Virtual Machine**:
+   - Log in to the Azure portal at https://portal.azure.com.
+   - Navigate to "Virtual machines" in the Azure portal.
+   - Create a new virtual machine or select an existing one that you want to capture as an image.
+   - Configure the VM with your desired operating system, size, networking, and any necessary software or configurations.

+2. **Generalize the Virtual Machine**:
+   - Once the VM is configured, you need to generalize it.
+Generalizing removes any unique information from the VM.
+   - Stop the virtual machine to prepare it for generalization.
+Select your VM in the Azure portal, go to "Stop" under the "Operations" section, and confirm the action.
+   - After the VM is stopped, navigate to "Settings" > "Configuration" > "Guest Configuration" and set "Guest OS diagnostics" to "Off".
+   - Once the above steps are completed, click on "Generalize VM" under "Operations".
+This will prepare the VM for capturing an image.

+3. **Capture the VM Image**:
+   - After generalizing the VM, you can capture it as a VM image.
+   - Select your VM in the Azure portal, go to "Capture" under the "Operations" section, and provide the necessary details such as the image name, resource group, and region.
+   - Click on "OK" to start the image capture process.

+4. **Monitor Image Capture Progress**:
+   - Azure will start capturing the VM as an image.
+You can monitor the progress in the notifications area of the Azure portal.

+5. **Use the Image to Create New VMs**:
+   - Once the image is successfully captured, it will be available in your Azure account.
+   - You can use this image to create new virtual machines in Azure.
+Navigate to "Images" in the Azure portal, select your captured image, and click on "Create VM" to deploy new VMs based on this image.

 # Differences between AWS and Azure: SSH Keys, Virtual Networks, and Virtual Machines

 ## SSH Keys